spack/spack-tutorial/tutorial_developer_workflows.rst

 Navigation and the Build Environment
 ----------

-Diving into the build environment was introduced previously in this tutorial with the ``spack build-env scr -- bash``.
+Diving into the build environment was introduced previously in this section with the ``spack build-env scr -- bash``.
 This is a helpful function because it allows you to run commands inside the build environment.
+In the packages section of the tutorial this was combined with ``spack cd`` to produce a manual build outside of Spack's automated Process.
-This can be combined with the ``spack cd`` command to provide a more streamlined development experience when iterating on a single package.  ``spack install`` has additional overhead and interaction with the filesystem that is not necessary when tightly iterating between build and testing a package.
+We feel it is important to re-highlight this combination for the development section since the ``spack build-env && spack cd`` combination provide streamlined development experience when iterating on a single package.
+``spack install`` has additional overhead and interaction with the filesystem that is not necessary when tightly iterating between build and testing a package.
+An example workflow is provided below.

 .. literalinclude:: outputs/dev/navigation-and-build-env.out
    :language: console